Congo demands sanctions on Rwanda, Uganda over rebels

 Nearly half a million people have been displaced due to the fighting between M23 and the Congolese army this year.

-Uganda also sent troops across the border during a 1998-2003 war in the region that left millions dead.
+Uganda also sent troops across the border during a 1998-2003 war that left millions dead.